gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 In general it's considered *best practice* to not call WebGL redundantly.
 In other words, if some state of WebGL is already set to what you need it to be set to then don't set it again.
-In that vain we could check, if the shader program we need to draw the current object is the same shader program as the previous object then there's no need to call `gl.useProgram`.
+In that vein we could check, if the shader program we need to draw the current object is the same shader program as the previous object then there's no need to call `gl.useProgram`.
 Similarly, if we're drawing with the same shape/geometry/vertices there's no need to call